FlushingBaseball/library-of-ptolemy/README.md

 ## Plan
 Map out all the events and story lines and provide affiliate links to all the places to buy the stuff

+## themes
+Gothic for the imperium
+purple etc for fulgirm / slannesh etc chapter colors